mje113/sideband/README.md

 Sideband.initialize!
 ```

-In theory you can create one Sideband thread per thread, however it's most useful in your main thread.

 To pass work off to Sideband, you can add anything that is callable (procs, lambdas, workers) to its queue:

 ```ruby